Showing 1-20 of 247 products

 |What-if analysis||Models how your bid will change if assumptions (e.g., project completion date) change.|

 Many contractors require specialized construction estimate software to handle their trade-specific requirements.
 As such, specialty contractors should evaluate products designed for their unique needs.
-For example, a mechanical contractor who needs to estimate custom sheet metal work for HVAC ducts would benefit from a specialized application such as Wendes Systems WenDuct.
+For example, a mechanical contractor who needs to estimate custom sheet metal work for HVAC ducts would benefit from a specialized application.

-Or, a residential contractor who is performing his own project estimates might want a straightforward, affordable residential estimating solution where ease of use trumps depth of functionality and sophistication.
-Other contractors that we often find have unique needs include electrical and earthwork contractors.
+Or a residential contractor who is performing his own project estimates might want a straightforward, affordable residential estimating solution where ease of use trumps depth of functionality and sophistication.
+Other contractors that we often find have unique needs include electrical, flooring, and earthwork contractors.